shipwright-io/community/CONTRIBUTOR-LADDER.md

 - Manage repository settings, CI, labels, and release processes as needed.
 - Ensure inclusive, respectful collaboration and enforce the [Code of Conduct].
 - Triage escalations and make decisions when consensus cannot be reached.
-- Sponsor and mentor Contributors and Approvers.
+- Sponsor and mentor `Contributors` and `Approvers`.

 ### Privileges

-- `Admin` permission for projects in their area of expertise.
+- `Admin` permission for all Shipwright repositories.
-- Administrative rights for their subject areas (e.g., protection rules, labels, CI, releases).
 - Ability to nominate and approve new Approvers and Maintainers per [Governance].
 - Approval permission for [SHIP Proposals].
 - Entry in the top-level [Maintainers List], granting them access to CNCF maintainer resources.